ValKmjolnir/3D-Room/README.md

 key 'n': get the next step of game-of-life(the drawing on the right wall).

 key 'b': reset the game of game-of-life.

+key 'c': change size of model on the desk.

+this room is bedroom.